Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 The men would enter a canyon that today rests under Lake Powell.
-It would hold the most precious and grand archaeological findings of Powell’s 1869 expedition after Cataract Canyon.
+It would hold the most precious archaeological findings of Powell’s 1869 expedition after Cataract Canyon.

 There they would play in temples of moss-covered grottos and artifact-filled glens.
 The kivas were left so soundly, ashes still dusted the fire pits, arrowheads were sharpened as if yesterday and rickety ladders leaned against the walls.

 “We decided to call it Glen Canyon.
 Past these towering monuments, past these mounded billows of orange sandstone, past these oak set glens, past these fern decked alcoves, past these mural curves, we glide hour after hour, stopping now and then, as our attention is arrested by some new wonder…”